Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: Introduction

-\item We propose an approximate implementation of the maximum likelihood (ML) estimator for target parameters, which avoids exhaustive delay-Doppler search.
-First, a block orthogonal matching pursuit (BOMP) algorithm~\cite{eldar2009block} is used to obtain coarse information on the initial range and range-rate.
-Next, a refined estimate of the target parameters is derived using a bank of matched filters focused on a narrower delay-Doppler region.
-The proposed procedure can be combined with the CLEAN algorithm in~\cite{Colone-2016,Bose-2011,Misiurewicz-2012,Bosse-2018,Venturino-2021} to handle multiple targets.
+\item We propose an approximate implementation of the maximum likelihood (ML) estimator for target parameters, which avoids exhaustive search over the entire parameter space.
+First, a block orthogonal matching pursuit (BOMP) algorithm~\cite{eldar2009block} is used to obtain coarse information on the initial-range and range-rate.
+Next, a refined estimate of the target parameters is derived using a bank of matched filters focused on a narrower region.
+The proposed two-step estimator can be combined with the CLEAN algorithm in~\cite{Colone-2016,Bose-2011,Misiurewicz-2012,Bosse-2018,Venturino-2021} to handle multiple targets.

-\item Numerical simulations are conducted to validate the proposed echo model and assess the performance of the target parameter estimator under both ideal and rectangular shaping filters.
-Results are also compared against those obtained using the methods in~\cite{Raviteja-2019-pilot} and~\cite{Wenqian-2019} that assume no range migration occurs within the OTFS frame. \end{itemize}
+\item Numerical simulations are conducted to validate the proposed echo model and assess the performance of the proposed two-step estimator under different system configurations and numbers of targets, also in comparison with the estimators in~\cite{Raviteja-2019-pilot} and~\cite{Wenqian-2019}. \end{itemize}

 \paragraph*{Organization} The remainder of the paper is organized as follows.
-Sec.~\ref{SEC:system} presents the system description and the design assumptions.
-Secs.~\ref{SEC_IO_ideal} and~\ref{SEC_IO_rect} provide the proposed signal model for ideal and rectangular shaping filters, respectively.
-Sec.~\ref{SEC_Detector_Estimator} illustrates the proposed procedure for target parameter estimation.
+Sec.~\ref{SEC:system} presents the system description.
+Sec.~\ref{SEC_IO} presents the delay–Doppler input–output model under ideal and rectangular shaping filters.
+Sec.~\ref{SEC_Detector_Estimator} contains the proposed procedure for target parameter estimation.
 Sec.~\ref{SEC_Analysis} discusses some numerical examples.
 Sec.~\ref{SEC_Conclusions} contains the conclusions.
-Finally, some mathematical derivations are deferred to the Appendix.
+Finally, the appendices contain some mathematical derivations.

 \paragraph*{Notation} In the following, $\mathbb R$ and $\mathbb C$ are the set of real and complex numbers, respectively.
 Column vectors and matrices are denoted by lowercase and uppercase boldface letters, respectively.
 The symbols $(\,\cdot\,)^{*}$, $(\,\cdot\,)\transp$, and $(\,\cdot\,)\herm$ denote conjugate, transpose, and conjugate-transpose, respectively. $\bm{I}_{M}$ is the $M\times M$ identity matrix. $(\bm{a})_{i}$ denotes the $i$-th entry of the vector $\bm{a}$. $(\bm{A})_{i,j}$ denotes the entry in the $i$-th row and $j$-th column of the matrix $\bm{A}$. $(\bm{A}_{1} \ \cdots \ \bm{A}_{n})$ and $(\bm{A}_{1}; \ \cdots \ ; \bm{A}_{n})$ denote the horizontal and vertical concatenations of the matrices $\bm{A}_{1},\ldots,\bm{A}_{n}$. $\mathbbm 1_\mathcal A$ is the indicator function of the condition $\mathcal A$, i.e., $\mathbbm 1_\mathcal A=1$, if $\mathcal A$ holds true, and $\mathbbm 1_\mathcal A=0$ otherwise. $[\,\cdot\,]_{M}$ denotes the mod $M$ operation. $\delta(t)$ and $\delta[n]$ denote the Dirac delta function and the discrete unit sample function, respectively. $\Re\left\{\cdot\right\}$ denotes the real part.
 Finally, $\i$, $\odot$, and $\mathrm{E}[\,\cdot\,]$ denote the imaginary unit, the Schur product, and the statistical expectation, respectively.